-So far, the group has manufactured and delivered more than 1,300 mask comfort bands to healthcare facilities across the island.
+So far, the group has manufactured and delivered more than 1,300 mask comfort bands to healthcare facilities across the Big Island.
 More than 500 face shields and aluminum door openers have been assembled and will be distributed soon.
 Additionally, a prototype UV sterilizer for face masks is undergoing tests at the University of Hawaii at Hilo to confirm its effectiveness.

 “I appreciate the speed of these efforts,” said Dr. Craig Burger, a consultant for the group.
 “Iterating directly with local PPE designers and manufacturers allows us to meet an ever-changing need.
 Any reduction in anxiety or an increase in comfort we can provide is so crucial for the physical health and mental well-being of our front-line providers.”

 Hawaii STEM Community Care includes volunteers and leaders from Hawaii Science and Technology Museum (HSTM), NexTech, Canada-France-Hawaii Telescope, Big Island Community Coronavirus Response Initiative, Hawaii Space Flight Laboratory, and East Asian Observatory, as well as students.
 The group recently received a $5,000 grant from Hawaii Community Foundation to continue producing and distributing PPE donations.

 “There are a lot of people who are passionate about the problem,” said Kean Wong, co-coordinator of Big Island Community Coronavirus Response Initiative.
 “We’re finding as we’re able to coordinate with people and provide them resources they may not have, we’re able to help out and have a larger impact than any single individual can.”